nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

+### Code first resolver

-We've defined the objects that exist in our data graph, but clients don't yet have a way to interact with those objects.
+At this point, we've defined the objects that exist in our data graph, but clients don't yet have a way to interact with those objects.
 To address that, we need to define a resolver class:

 ```typescript
 @Resolver(of => Author)